soundpress/RulesOfNYC/docs/c03/index.rst

 (c) Newsstand licenses are valid for a two year term and shall expire on either March 31 or September 30 and in either odd or even numbered years, depending on the date designated in the license document.

-(d) After the effective date of this subdivision, the expiration dates for revocable consents and licenses to operate an unenclosed sidewalk cafe shall be as follows:
+(d) After the effective date of this subdivision, the expiration dates for revocable consents and licenses to operate an unenclosed sidewalk café shall be as follows:

-   1. The grant of a revocable consent to operate an unenclosed sidewalk cafe shall be for one license period and will be concurrent with such license period that expires in the second calendar year following the calendar year in which such consent and license are granted, and such term shall expire on the day and month in such second calendar year as specified below:
+   1. The grant of a revocable consent to operate an unenclosed sidewalk café shall be for one license period and will be concurrent with such license period that expires in the second calendar year following the calendar year in which such consent and license are granted, and such term shall expire on the day and month in such second calendar year as specified below:

-      A. September 15 if the last digit of the license number of the sidewalk cafe ends in a number evenly divisible by three;
+      A. September 15 if the last digit of the license number of the sidewalk café ends in a number evenly divisible by three;

-      B. December 15 if the last digit of the license number of the sidewalk cafe ends in zero or in an even number that is not evenly divisible by three;
+      B. December 15 if the last digit of the license number of the sidewalk café ends in zero or in an even number that is not evenly divisible by three;

-      C. April 15 if the last digit of the license number of the sidewalk cafe ends in an odd number that is not evenly divisible by three;
+      C. April 15 if the last digit of the license number of the sidewalk café ends in an odd number that is not evenly divisible by three;

-   2. The grant during the same calendar year of a license to operate an unenclosed sidewalk cafe license as the year in which the revocable consent to operate such unenclosed sidewalk cafe is granted shall be for a term that expires on the same date on which such revocable consent expires in accordance with paragraph 1 of this subdivision.
+   2. The grant during the same calendar year of a license to operate an unenclosed sidewalk café license as the year in which the revocable consent to operate such unenclosed sidewalk café is granted shall be for a term that expires on the same date on which such revocable consent expires in accordance with paragraph 1 of this subdivision.

    3. The licenses that are renewed thereafter shall be for two year terms that expire on the day and month in the second calendar year of such term as specified in paragraph 1 of this subdivision.